daat2/online-recipe-cookware/README.md

 **User Story (Persona: Barbara works as self employed as a cook.)**

 1. As a cook,
-I should be able to create a profile, add my recipe to the page and send the link fans to check out my recipe.
+I should be able to create a profile, add my recipe to the page.

-*Acceptance criteria*:Barbara should be able to click on the new recipe and add new recipe to the page and send link to fans page.
+*Acceptance criteria*:Barbara should be able to click on the new recipe and add new recipe to the page.

-**User Story (Persona: Rose is a grocery shopper she needs to prepare her favourite menu and to get the ingredients from the store.)**
+**User Story (Persona: Rose is a grocery shopper she needs to prepare her favourite menu and to get the ingredients from the store and search for cooking tool.)**

 2. As a grocery shopper,
-I should be able to browse for my favourite recipe and click on the link to get the list of ingredients to be purchased in the next shopping.
+I should be able to browse for my favourite recipe,click on the link to get the list of ingredients to be purchased and browse through the cookware tools.

 *Acceptance Criteria*:: Rose should be able to get list of ingredients from her selected favourite recipe and get the list of ingredients.

-**User Story (Persona: General users, they can browse all recipes and select any method to use for their cooking.)**
+**User Story (Persona: General users, they can browse all the navigation links recipes and select any method to use for their cooking.)**

 3. As a general user,
-I should be able to browse all the recipes and view the recipe ingredients and methods of my choice.
+I should be able to browse all the recipes, view the recipe ingredients and methods of choice.

- *Acceptance Criteria*: General users should be able to browse all the recipes. view ingredients and methods of any recipe of their choice .
+ *Acceptance Criteria*: General users should be able to browse all the recipes,view ingredients and methods of any recipe of their choice .

 ### Wireframes